Fiona Kerin (Chair)

-Seamus McKenna (Chair)
+Seamus McKenna (Foundation Governor)

 Seamus joined the Board in September 2016 having recently retired as the Headteacher at Finchley Catholic High School.
 Seamus took over as Chair from September 2018.
 With more than thirty years experience in the education sector within London and Hertfordshire, he is keen to both share with and learn from primary colleagues.
 Seamus is a parishioner at Our Lady and Saint Vincent in Potters Bar.

-Helen Holloway (Foundation Governor and Vice Chair)
+Helen Holloway (Foundation Governor)

 Helen has worked in schools since 1997 - firstly as a School Business Manager in a Primary School, then working with the Department for Education (DfE) Innovation Unit, followed by 5 years workings as an Education Finance Consultant supporting Primary and Secondary schools, and academies in effective financial management.
 She has also worked as a Clerk to School Governors for over 15 years and continues to do so to-date in both Primary and Secondary schools across various London Boroughs.
 Helen has taken on the role of Vice-Chair since September 2019.